Kong/terraform-provider-konnect/docs/resources/gateway_plugin_response_ratelimiting.md

 - `hide_client_headers` (Boolean) Optionally hide informative response headers.
 - `limit_by` (String) The entity that will be used when aggregating the limits: `consumer`, `credential`, `ip`.
 If the `consumer` or the `credential` cannot be determined, the system will always fallback to `ip`. must be one of ["consumer", "credential", "ip"]
 - `limits` (Map of String) A map that defines rate limits for the plugin.
-- `policy` (String) The rate-limiting policies to use for retrieving and incrementing the limits. must be one of ["local", "cluster", "redis"]
+- `policy` (String) The rate-limiting policies to use for retrieving and incrementing the limits. must be one of ["cluster", "local", "redis"]
 - `redis` (Attributes) Redis configuration (see [below for nested schema](#nestedatt--config--redis))

 <a id="nestedatt--config--redis"></a>